 With a bit of planning and a few day trips from Split, your extra effort will be rewarded with the discovery of Croatia's many features: a hip cultural scene alongside diverse, unspoiled nature, and preserved ancient architecture.

 Fancy trying these day trips for yourself?
-Don't miss the latest offers on holidays to Split from TUI, which departs from London, Manchester, and Bristol.
+Don't miss the latest offers on holidays to Split from TUI, which departs from a number of UK airports including London Gatwick, Manchester and Bristol.

 More about Split